European Court of Auditors Postgraduate Research Grant Programme

 Image

-The European Court of Auditors and the European University Institute in Florence, Italy have set up a grant scheme for researchers in the field of European public finance and the EU budget, at the Historical Archives of the European Union.
+The European Court of Auditors and the European University Institute have set up a grant scheme for early career researchers in the field of European Union public finances and policies, at the Historical Archives of the European Union (HAEU) in Florence, Italy.

-The aim is to promote original research into the EU’s public finances and their impact, as well as into the development of the EU's accountability and audit, in addition to forging a community of researchers in this field.
+The aim of the European Court of Auditors Postgraduate Research Grant Programme is to promote original research into the EU’s public finances, EU policies, and the development of the EU's accountability.
+It also seeks to nurture a community of researchers interested in these areas.

-The scheme began in 2007 and has since enabled original research into many areas: the role of the EU institutions, the evolution of compliance, the development of audit methodology, shared management in policy implementation, multi-level governance, the EU regional policy, the emergence of institutional norms and values, the EU development policy, and more.
+The fellowship scheme began in 2007 and has since enabled original research into many areas of the EU's action and policies: the role of the EU institutions, the evolution of compliance, the development of audit methodology, shared management in policy implementation, multi-level governance, the EU regional policy, the emergence of institutional norms and values, the EU development policy, and more.

 Admission

-• all postdoctoral researchers or university teachers who have completed a master’s degree or doctorate within the ten years preceding the date the application is submitted and who currently hold an academic appointment.
+Postgraduate students (master’s and doctoral candidates), postdoctoral students, and early career academics who have completed their master's degree or doctorate within the past ten years and who currently hold an academic post are eligible to apply.

-Applicants should be preparing a thesis, dissertation, or scholarly article relating to EU public finance in any of the disciplines of human and social sciences (e.g. law, political science, economics, sociology, public administration and history).
+Applicants should be preparing a thesis, dissertation, or scholarly article relating to EU public finance or EU policy in any of the disciplines of human and social sciences (e.g. law, political science, economics, sociology, public administration and history).

 Research projects presented by postgraduate students or postdoctoral researchers should preferably be directly related to their master’s or doctoral field of research.